sbamin/code101/web/docs/hpc/gpu/winter_1.md

 Build cuda_11.1.TC455_06.29190527_0
 ```

 *   Check GPU usage activity on the compute node using `nvidia-smi`.
 This command is from a system-installed cuda libraries, typically under `/usr/bin` or `/usr/local/bin`.
+On Winter HPC at JAX, it is only available on compute nodes and not on a login node.

 ## Jupyter kernels